How long does drip edge last

 Roofing

 The answer to 'how long does drip edge last' is that drip edge typically lasts between 20-30 years when properly installed and maintained.
-Drip edge is a metal flashing that is installed along the edges of a roof to help direct water away from the roof deck and fascia.
-It is a critical component of a roofing system, as it helps prevent water damage and leaks.
+Drip edge is a metal flashing installed along the edges of a roof to help direct water runoff and prevent water damage to the roof and home.
+It is a critical component of a roof system that helps protect the home's exterior from water intrusion.

 Step-by-Step Guide